marcusyatim/M-M-deploy/README.md

 # Marcus Y Food

-The source code and data in this repo is meant for deploying to production on Heroku platform with Docker.
+The source code and data in this repo are meant for deploying to production on Heroku platform with Docker.

 For testing environment on local machine, refer to the accompanying repo https://github.com/marcusyatim/M-M.